Updated: 30th June 2021

 Once you have authorised a Transaction we will deduct its value from your Available Funds immediately.

-a) You can choose to use an authorised Third Party Provider to provide account information services to you.
+- You can choose to allow an authorised Third Party Provider (“TPP”) to access information on your online Card Account to enable them to provide account information services to you.

-b) The Financial Conduct Authority and the European Banking Authority maintain registers of appropriately regulated Third Party Providers which you can access to confirm the Third Party Provider is authorised.
-We take no responsibility for the information or services provided to you by that Third Party Provider.
+- The Financial Conduct Authority and the European Banking Authority maintain registers of appropriately regulated Third Party Providers which you can access to confirm the Third Party Provider is authorised.

 7. Termination and expiry

-g) Your Card will be valid for the period ending on the expiry date indicated on the front (“Expiry Date”).
+- Your Card will be valid for the period ending on the expiry date indicated on your Card (“Expiry Date”).
 On the Expiry Date, your Card will cease to function and you will have no further right to use it for Transactions.
-This Agreement will terminate when your Card expires unless you request or are issued with a replacement.

 8. Keeping your card and card account secure